ahahahahah1/PostureRecommender/Self_Implemented_Lunges/README.md

 Localized the error to the command `cv2.imshow()`.
 I simply commented it out for now since couldn't find an immediate fix online.

+* There was a warning being generated in dataset_rep.py for the step of adding columns 33 and 34 (top and bottom points) for Pandas (SettingsWithCopyWarning).
+I created an explicit copy of df to remove that warning.

 ### Temporarily setup SSH key on WSL as well.
 Will need to later delete that and setup sharing of SSH keys between WSL and Windows.